michalyao/evermonkey/docs/README.md

 - evermonkey.showTips: Whether to show you some friendly tips.
 - evermonkey.fontFamily: Font family render for evernote.
 (What you will see in Evernote, not in vscode.)
 - evermonkey.fontSize: Font size render for evernote.
 (What you will see in Evernote, not in vscode.)
-- evermonkey.markdownTheme: Custom your own CSS theme.
+- evermonkey.markdownTheme: Customize your own CSS theme.
 More details see CSS customize.(Beta)
+- evermonkey.codeFontFamily: Customize your code higtlight font family.
+- evermonkey.codeFontSize: Customize your code highlight font size.

 ### VS Code Settings